Strategies and Tips for the Computer-delivered GRE® revised General Test

 Preparation for the test will depend on the amount of time you have available and your personal preferences for how to prepare.
-At a minimum, before you take the computer-based GRE® revised General Test, you should know what to expect from the test, including the administrative procedures, types of questions and directions, approximate number of questions and amount of time for each section.
+At a minimum, before you take the computer-delivered GRE® revised General Test, you should know what to expect from the test, including the administrative procedures, types of questions and directions, approximate number of questions and amount of time for each section.

 The administrative procedures include registration and appointment scheduling, date, time, test center location, cost, score-reporting procedures and availability of special testing arrangements.
 You can find out about the administrative procedures for the revised General Test on this website and in the GRE® Information and Registration Bulletin.
 Information is also available by contacting ETS.